 • Styling’s not as unique as other Kias

-Sharp steering and suspension hints at the driver oriented DNA of the Kia brand.
+Sharp steering and suspension hint at the driver-oriented DNA of the Kia brand.